 Magento Vs. WooCommerce – Which Platform to Select for your next eCommerce Website?

 eCommerce has become a necessity for all categories of businesses.
 But while the prospects are immense, so are the essentials to be kept in mind.
-One of the prime deciding factor is on which eCommerce platform should you build your next online business website.
-There are multiple options available in the market, which include both pre-built stock templates and custom built frameworks.
-However, in this article we will focus and talk about the two of the best eCommerce platforms: Magento and WooCommerce.
+One of the prime deciding factors is on which eCommerce platform should you build your next online business website.
+There are multiple options available in the market, which include both pre-built stock templates and custom-built frameworks.
+However, in this article, we will focus and talk about two of the best eCommerce platforms: Magento and WooCommerce.

 Both Magento and WooCommerce are free eCommerce platforms.
 There are multiple reasons why they are preferred over others, here are some of the key ones.

 There is a definite reason why WooCommerce and Magento conjointly power 50% of all eCommerce web portals.
 Both are robust, secure and adaptable.
 Have powerful features, functionalities and offer outstanding support.

 2. Open-source Accomplishments

 Both WooCommerce and Magento are open source platforms, which gives powerful user access.
 They give you complete ownership of the code; that means you can do as creative as you want with them.

 Individually both WooCommerce and Magento are freely available platforms.
 There are no hidden expenses or monthly subscription fees associated with them.
 Your project costs are low and you can invest the required time on development.